tomaszbilka/tbwebdevpl/posts/prettier-config.md

 ---
-title: "Config your Prettier"
+title: 'Config your Prettier'
-date: "2022-04-10"
+date: '2022-04-10'
 image: prettier-config.png
 excerpt: Prettier can help keep your code tidy almost without even thinking about it.
-isFeatured: true
+isFeatured: false
 ---

 ---